-The purpose of this site is to curate content and share it with others.
-It will focus on Learning & Development, eLearning, Organizational Health, and Leadership.
-It will include my thoughts, as well as posts from my heroes, mentors, and other sources of inspiration.
+This space is dedicated to my thoughts on Learning & Development, Organizational Health, dispute resolution, eLearning, Leadership & Tech.
+It includes my own thoughts, as well as posts from my heroes, mentors, and other sources of inspiration.
 For more info about me, please visit: http://www.matbeecher.com

 Both organizations and individuals benefit greatly from knowing and living up to their core values.
 When we know what our core values are, and live up to them in the things that we do, we show integrity.
 Integrity is what lives at the intersection of core values and actions.

 Unfortunately, it takes time and commitment to peel back the various layers of the onion to uncover our core values.
 Core values are elusive.
 So where to begin?
 And why?
 Let me start with the why.
 Have you ever applied for a job and been miserable?
 If you haven’t good for you.
 But if you have experienced such a situation, think back.
 Why didn’t you like the job?
 Could it be that your core values didn’t align with the core values of the organization?